shivamyadav37/Tool-X/README.md

 Tool-X is a program installer for Kali Linux tools.
 Tool-X was developed for Termux and other android terminals.
 Using Tool-X, you can install hacking tools in Termux and other Linux based distributions.
 Now Tool-X is available for Ubuntu, Debian etc.

-Tool-X works on any of the following operating systems:
+Tool-X works on any of the following operating systems :-
 • Android (Using the Termux App)
 • Linux